jkedmiston/portfolio/README.md

 ## Intel realsense
 For local development with a realsense camera, the command `xhost +local:root` must be used to enable `realsense-viewer` to work in the Docker container.
+* Do not install Docker with `snap install docker`.
 # Build and test:
 On Mac OS
 * `docker-compose build`